The Hub Project

 About the Project

 Active and lively public places are what makes a city a vibrant place to live and visit.
 The intersection of Princess and Division Streets is where multiple neighbourhoods meet and is a gateway to the downtown.
 Thousands of people drive, walk or pass through the intersection every day.
 The City launched The Hub Project, a public engagement initiative, to work with the public to explore and generate ideas on how the intersection could be enlivened by public art.
 Ideas that emerge will help shape the scope of the type and themes of public art for the intersection.
+A report on the feedback received through this public engagement is now posted.

 The Hub Project meets all three objectives of the City's Public Art Master Plan: